dagger/dagger/docs/current/guides/252029-load-images-local-docker-engine.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# Build Container Images for Local Development with Dagger
+# Load Container Images into a Local Docker Engine

 ## Introduction

-There are a number of situations where you might want to build container images for local use - for example, for quick prototyping, development or testing on your own computer, or in air-gapped environments without network access.

-There are two possible approaches to building container images for local use with Dagger, although only the first one is recommended.
-This tutorial describes them both in detail.
+There are two possible approaches to loading container images built with Dagger into a local Docker engine.
+This tutorial describes them both in detail, although the second one is not recommended and is included only for completeness.

 ## Requirements